 Archbishop Gregory served a term as head of the USCCB during the 2002 abuse scandal, including the moderation of the Dallas Charter, and now works in an ecclesial group to develop reforms to increase episcopal accountability.
 Hopefully, the archbishop’s penchant for left-wing political rhetoric and lack of knowledge on the sex abuse crisis in the Archdiocese of Washington do not hinder his ability to ensure justice and guide the flock toward the heart of Christ.
 May the Sacred Heart of Jesus lead him to bring the souls in the archdiocese to Heaven.

-A Florida native, Matthew received his B.A. in English and communications from Florida State University in 2015.
+A Florida native, M.M. received his B.A. in English and communications from Florida State University in 2015.
 He has worked in digital and full-service advertising agencies in South Florida and done freelance work in creative content production and strategy.
 He lives in Hyattsville, Maryland with his wife and daughter and delights in many pursuits, such as writing on cultural restoration through Catholic values and appreciating the true, good, and beautiful.